Robert D. Sack: Notable opinions

-Other activities, writings, and awards
+Other writings, activities, and awards

 Sack has written and lectured on the subjects of national and international press law.
 In 1980, he published his book entitled Sack On Defamation: Libel, Slander, and Related Problems, now in its 5th edition (2017), which provides guidance and insight into defamation claims and more broadly, communications law.
-Sack has also specialized in First Amendment law, offering courses as an adjunct professor at Columbia Law School and publishing law review articles about press-law topics.
+He is coauthor with the late P. Cameron DeVore of the first edition of Advertising and Commercial Speech: A First Amendment Guide (1999).
+His article, "Protection of Opinion Under the First Amendment: Reflections on Alfred Hill," Defamation and Privacy Under the First Amendment, was published in the 100th Anniversary issue of the Columbia Law Review; and "New York Times Co. v.
+Sullivan, 50-Year Afterward," 66 Alabama L. Rev. 273 (2014), on the 50th Anniversary of Sullivan.